Lily James: 2009–2019: Television beginnings and breakthrough

+2020–present: Rise in popularity and film roles

 In 2020, James played the second Mrs de Winter in an adaptation of Daphne du Maurier's Gothic romance Rebecca directed by Ben Wheatley and co-starring Armie Hammer.
 In 2021, she played Peggy Piggott in The Dig, a British film directed by Simon Stone, based on the 2007 novel of the same name by John Preston.
 In late 2020, she was cast to play Pamela Anderson in the miniseries Pam & Tommy for Hulu.

 In September 2022, it was announced that James was contracted to be a brand ambassador for the Natural Diamond Council, which promotes naturally sourced diamonds.

+In June 2023, it was announced that James would star in Penelope Skinner’s new play Lyonesse at the Harold Pinter Theatre, alongside Kristin Scott Thomas, whom she previously acted with in Darkest Hour and Rebecca.
+It will run from 17 October to 23 December.
+In 2023, she starred as Pam Adkisson, Kevin Von Erich's wife, in The Iron Claw.
+She also starred in the Italian film Finally Dawn as Josephine Esperanto.
+James starred in the indie film Greedy People along with Himesh Patel and Joseph Gordon-Levitt which released in 2024.

+James is set to star as the lead in the upcoming Cliffhanger reboot directed by Jaume Collet-Serra.
+Originally Sylvester Stallone was set to play the lead, but production announced he was no longer involved with the film.

 Personal life

 James' father, James Thomson, died from cancer in 2008.
 She took her father's first name as her stage name when she learned there was already an actress named Lily Thomson.

-She was in a relationship with the former Dr Who actor, Matt Smith, whom she met while working on Pride and Prejudice and Zombies, from 2014 to 2019.
+She was in a relationship with actor Matt Smith, whom she met while working on Pride and Prejudice and Zombies, from 2014 to 2019.

-In 2021, James began dating American musician and songwriter Michael Shuman, a member of U.S. rock band, Queens of the Stone Age.
-In February 2023 it was reported the couple's relationship had ended.
+In 2021, James began dating American musician and songwriter Michael Shuman, a member of U.S. rock band Queens of the Stone Age.
+Their relationship ended in 2023.